Grammy Awards 2018 nominees and show information

 Get ready for music's biggest night.

-The 60th Annual Grammy Awards will be held later this month in the Big Apple.
+The 60th Annual Grammy Awards will be held in just a few weeks in the Big Apple.

 Read on for a look at the upcoming awards show and what we know so far about the event.